ThisisRDSharma/Siddu-/README.md

+Modeling Approach: Logistic Regression
+The logistic regression methodology was selected for this model as it aligns with both industry best practices and academic recommendations for binary classification problems, particularly in credit risk modeling.
+According to Rezac & Rezac (2011), logistic regression offers an optimal balance between performance, interpretability, and ease of implementation, making it a preferred technique in risk modeling across financial institutions.

 Comparison with Alternative Techniques
 Neural Networks:
 While neural networks can model complex, non-linear relationships, they lack transparency, making them unsuitable for credit risk applications where interpretability is critical.
 Rezac & Rezac (2011) highlight that neural networks, while powerful, often fail to meet regulatory expectations for explainability.